Question

 • Understanding default roles in Zendesk Chat

-Tips: On the Enterprise plan, you can use live dashboards for messaging and chat channels in Explore.
-If you are interested in omnichannel routing to assign chat and messaging tickets to agents, the feature supports accounts that are using live chat and messaging channels.
-For more information, see the article: Using omnichannel routing while migrating from chat to messaging.
+Tips: On the Enterprise plan, use live dashboards for messaging and chat channels in Explore.
+If you want to use omnichannel routing to assign chat and messaging tickets to agents, the feature supports accounts that use live chat and messaging channels.
+For more information, see Using omnichannel routing while migrating from chat to messaging.

-Note: Before going through the different sections of the article, ensure that you know which plan your account is on and which experience your account uses.
-For more details, see this article: Am I using live chat or messaging?
+Note: Before you review the article sections, ensure you know your account plan and experience.
+For more details, see Am I using live chat or messaging?

 Finding website visitors and monitoring agent activity